NoahHsu/noahhsu.github.io/docs/Spring Boot/5_Steps_to_Make_Gradle_Configuration_Extreme_Clean_in_a_Multi-Module_Project.md

 ### Step 2: Define Used Plugins and Maven Source

-All used plugins and the source Maven repository can be defined in a `settings.gradle`.:
+All used plugins and the source Maven repository can be defined in a `settings.gradle`:

 ```groovy title="./settings.gradle"
 import org.gradle.api.initialization.resolve.RepositoriesMode